paulshorey/minesweeper/README.md

 This game was originally used to teach people how to use the computer mouse (which was then a new invention).

-Now, it's still challenging in the original way - when using the laptop trackpad - I meant to "two-finger tap" ("right click"), but I accidentally did a "one-finger tap" ("left click").
+Even now, it's a bit challenging in the original way - when using the laptop trackpad - I meant to "two-finger tap" ("right click"), but I accidentally did a "one-finger tap" ("left click").
 Oops!
 Exploded!

 ![oops! left click vs right click](./docs/screenshots/tap-fail.png)